igorskh/smart-shopping-list-web/README.md

 -   [HMatcher.js](src/Helpers/HMatcher.js) - implementation of fuzzy search in datasets
 -   [HStrings.js](src/Helpers/HStrings.js) - strings manipulations

+This app has datasets stored in JSON, which should not be the case in a real app, some more effecient way, such as sqlite or backend server should be used.

 ### Language Processing

 When user types anything in the input field in [Components/AddProductForm.js](src/Components/AddProductForm.js), the following process runs: